Batuhan-Yildirim/Finance_Project/README.md

 TSLA = DataSets.Tiingo("AAPL","FSFormulas")  # "FSFormulas" is a keyword, TSLA is a Symbol(Ticker)

 # Addition
+!!
+For Ticker = DataSets.tiingo.Ticker()

+!!
 TSLA = DataSets.Tiingo("AAPL","FSFormulas", CashFlow = True)  # "FSFormulas" is a keyword, TSLA is a Symbol(Ticker), CashFlow is a specific parameter
 ```
 * **Note for Parameters 📢**: Cashflow = None, BalanceSheet = None, IncomeStatement = None, Other = None, formuladescription = None, daily = None should be True if you want to call these parameters data